violentbunny/legion-gpu-rgb/README.md

 RGB lighting control for **Lenovo OEM NVIDIA graphics cards**, with no Lenovo software and no Lenovo motherboard.

+AI helped me fix this issue that I was having personally.
+It fixed it, and I just made this public here incase someone can use it.
+ENJOY!!!
 If you pulled a GPU out of a Legion prebuilt and put it in your own build, its lighting almost certainly stopped working.
 Legion Space only runs on Lenovo systems, and OpenRGB cannot see the controller either.
 This project makes the